Find Your Perfect School

 Online learning can be challenging, but it requires the same expectations from students.
 Lectures may be delivered through a different format, but you are still expected to listen actively and take good notes as necessary.

 Be sure to summarize the important information in your own words to easily absorb and digest, allowing you to retain them better.
 Include the main points and supporting details.
-Since it is impossible to write down everything, it is ideal to use shorthand and keywords strategies.
+Since it is impossible to write down everything, it is ideal to use shorthand and keyword strategies.

 49. Pick a Good Mentor